changju784/clothing-app-fine-tune/Readme.md

-# Clothing Classification Fine-Tuning (DeepFashion2-300)
+# Clothing Classification Fine-Tuning (powered by DeepFashion2)

 This repository contains an **end-to-end fine-tuning pipeline** for adapting a Vision Transformer (ViT) model to a **500-image subset of the [DeepFashion2](https://github.com/switchablenorms/DeepFashion2)** dataset.